mstksg/inCode/copy/entries/monad-plus-2.md

 ### A List Apart

 Lists can model failure the same way that Maybe can.
-But it should be apparent that list can model success...very interestingly.
+But it should be apparent that lists can do a little "more" than Maybe...

 Consider `[3, 5]`.
-Clearly this is to represent some sort of "success".
-But what?
+Clearly this is to represent some sort of "success" (because a failure would be an empty list).
+But what kind of "success" could it represent?

 How about we look at it this way: `[3, 5]` represents two separate *paths* to success.
 When we look at a `Just 5`, we see a computation that succeeded with a 5.
 When we see a `[3, 5]`, we may interpret it as a computation that had two possible succesful paths: one succeeding with a 3 and another with a 5.

-You can also say that it represents a computaiton that *could have chosen* to succeed in a 3, or a 5.
+You can also say that it represents a computation that *could have chosen* to succeed in a 3, or a 5.
 In this way, the list monad is often referred to as the "choice" monad.